HopperLogger/mpv-frame-interpolator/README.md

 # HopperRender
 A fork of mpv-player/mpv, enhanced with real-time frame interpolation using OpenCL.
 This integration allows for smoother video playback by generating intermediate frames between existing ones, leveraging the GPU for efficient, high-performance processing.
 The goal is to achieve pretty decent frame interpolation with a variety of user customizable settings.
-The filter can be easially used with [SMPlayer](https://github.com/smplayer-dev/smplayer).
+The filter can be easily used with [SMPlayer](https://github.com/smplayer-dev/smplayer).
 > Please keep in mind that this project is still in ongoing development and there are very likely some bugs depending on the environment you're running and the setting you use.
 The interpolation quality is also not perfect yet, but pretty decent most of the time, especially for 24 fps -> 60 fps conversion.

 ## Contribution